-- Table Selection: Some tables will be full of recreational-type players having fun.
+- Employ table selection: Some tables will be full of recreational players having fun.
 Others will be full of tight grinders patiently waiting for a premium hand.
 To win regularly at online poker, you need to actively seek out the best games and move when your game goes bad.

 Tennessee poker: How to play poker online

-Each Sunday sees a tournament with a $50,000 guaranteed prize pool.
-Smaller tournaments are running around the clock.
+Each Sunday, Global Poker hosts a tournament with a $50,000 guaranteed prize pool.
+Smaller tournaments are also running around the clock.
 Occasionally, the Global Poker Open tournament will run.
 The last one featured an impressive $1,000,000 in guarantees.

 Jackpot sit n’ gos are three-handed, super-turbo games.
-They are a variation on the lottery sit ’n go concept that you’ll find at all the significant international sites.
+They are a variation on the lottery sit ’n go concept.
 The attraction is that you won’t know what the prize pool is before the action starts.
-You can win 2000x your buy-in if you hit the jackpot.
+You can win 2,000x your buy-in if you hit the jackpot.